 Indeed, for decades, taxi companies refused to cover any car accident injuries.
 They contend that their drivers are “independent contractors.”
 When Uber and Lyft launched, they thought they could just follow the taxi companies’ model.
 But, they soon learned that they couldn’t escape responsibility for harming the public.

 If you were involved in a rideshare accident, you should call an Uber accident lawyer.
-At Allen & Scofield Injury Lawyers, we’ve successfully represented many rideshare accident victims.
+Our Atlanta car accident lawyers represented many rideshare accident victims.
+Just give us a call.
+We’re here to help you.